PatrickInFrontEnd/ZLP/README.md

 # ZLP platform

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Template for ZLP - school tournament.
-In the future login features are going to be implemented.
+For now it's just simple landing page.In the future login and sign up features are going to be implemented.

 ## Available Scripts